 This program provides students with theoretical and applied knowledge in academic, professional, and technical discourses.
 Students explore interrelationships between rhetoric and technical communication within social, technological, and cultural contexts to prepare for careers in public and private sectors, as well as further study in doctoral programs.

 Technical communication is one of the top occupations in terms of growth and projected demand.
 The US Department of Labor estimates that opportunities in technical communication will continue to grow faster than average.
-The Occupational Outlook Handbook (2010-2011 edition) indicates that "Employment of technical writers is expected to grow 18 percent, or faster than the average for all occupations, from 2008 to 2018.
+The Occupational Outlook Handbook (2015) indicates that "Employment of technical writers is expected to grow 10 percent, or faster than the average for all occupations, from 2014 to 2024.
 Demand over this decade is expected to increase because of the continuing expansion of scientific and technical information and the growing presence of customer service and Web-based product support networks."
 The top employers in the state of Washington are software publishers, computer and data processing services, and the computer systems design industry.

 For current information about program requirements, please see current EWU Catalog.

 Internship guidelines can be found here: Internship_Guidelines